oraqlle/cxx-container-testing/README.md

 - `std::vector`
 - Preallocated `std::vector`

+Currently, only the following kinds of element types are tested with.

+- Trivial [Sized Types]
+  - 8 bytes
+  - 64 bytes
+  - 128 bytes
+  - 1024 bytes
+  - 4096 bytes
+- Non Trivial and Movable
+- Non Trivial, Movable and `noexcept`
+- Non Trivial and Non Movable
+- Non Trivial and Expensive to Copy and Move [32 bytes]

 ## Running Tests

 To run the tests simply run the following command in the root of the project.
 The results are stored as `*.csv` in the [`data/`](data/) directory.
 This directory is split first by the test type and then the sized element used for that test.